outrowed/march/README.md

 * The "main" script you're supposed to run for the first time is: `./install.sh`.

+* This is not a fully unattended installation, as some part of the script requires user input, including but not all:

+    * Installing packages via `paru` which requires asking for user password.

+    * Initial prompt confirming whether the user is okay with reformatting partitions.

 ## License

 This project is licensed under the terms of the